Libra (LIBRA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Libra Historical Price

-According to the latest data gathered on Libra live price page, the current price of Libra is 0.009312USD.
+According to the latest data gathered on Libra live price page, the current price of Libra is 0.008244USD.
 The circulating supply of Libra(LIBRA) is

 In the past 24 hours, Libra has shown a price movement of